-13.2.1 Land at Vearse Farm within the line of the bypass, is designated to meet the long term needs of the town, with new homes, employment workspace and community facilities, including a new school, leisure and recreation facilities and public open space.
+- 13.2.1 Land at Vearse Farm within the line of the bypass, is designated to meet the long term needs of the town, with new homes, employment workspace and community facilities, including a new school, leisure and recreation facilities and public open space.
 It is close to the town centre with potentially good pedestrian and cycle connections.
-The site is relatively well contained in wider views of the town from the north, south, west and eastall directions, and there are some well-established hedgerows within and around the perimeter of the site that should be retained, reinforced and managed as part of any development.
-The developable area of the site is limited by the floodplain of the River Symene, surface water drainage, its proximity to the bypass and rising land to the south.
+The site is relatively well contained in wider views of the town from all directions, and there are some well-established hedgerows within and around the perimeter of the site that should be retained, reinforced and managed as part of any development.
+The developable area of the site is limited by the floodplain of the River Symene, surface water drainage, its proximity to the bypass and rising land to the south. - 13.2.2 This area could deliver about 760 new homes and approximately 4ha employment land.
+Delivery will be phased over 10 or more years, with the intention of providing in the region of 50 to 80 homes a year with an equivalent proportion of employment workspace and community facilities.
+This level of growth will require the expansion of local primary school provision, which cannot easily be done on existing school sites in the Bridport school catchment.

-Comment [A2]: 13.2A

-Comment [A3]: 13.2B

-This area could deliver about 760 new homes and approximately 4ha employment land.

-Delivery will be phased over 10 or more years, with the intention of providing in the region of 50 to 80 homes a year with an equivalent proportion of employment workspace and community facilities. over 10 or more years, with the necessary community facilities.
-This level of growth will require the expansion of of St Mary's local Pprimary Sschool provisionand new children's centre, which cannot easily be done on the existing school sites in the Bridport school catchment.
 As such, a replacement school site will need to be included in the urban extension.
-Some of the employment land should be set aside for 'affordable' community-led business development such as small start up units (on a similar basis to affordable housing as a percentage of open market employment provision).
-There is also the potential to explore the concept of including a community farm on the site and a replacement facility for Sydney Gale House residential care home run by Dorset County Council.
+Some of the employment land should be set aside for 'affordable' communityled business development such as small start up units (on a similar basis to affordable housing as a percentage of open market employment provision).
+There is also the potential to explore the concept of including a community farm on the site and a replacement facility for Sydney Gale House residential care home run by Dorset County Council. - 13.2.3 Appropriate energy solutions, including opportunities for district heating networks between the employment and residential uses, should be explored in line with national standards for sustainable construction. - 13.2.4 The land could be developed in phases, with the north-eastern parts of the site nearest to the town centre in the earliest housing phase.

-Comment [A4]: 13.2C

-Opportunities for district heating networks between the employment and residential uses should be explored to fulfil the renewable energy requirements within the development.
-Appropriate energy solutions, including opportunities for district heating networks between the employment and residential uses, should be explored in line with national standards for sustainable construction.

-Comment [A5]: 13.2D

-13.2.4 The land could be developed in phases, with the north-eastern parts of the site nearest to the town centre in the earliest housing phase.
 The floodplain of the River Symene and other areas prone to surface water flooding will be kept clear of development.
 The area in the far north-west of the site is more suited to less neighbourly employment uses will be identified as a Key Employment Site.
-This area could also benefit from with direct access onto the B3162 West Road.
+This area could also benefit from direct access onto the B3162 West Road.
 Improvements to the junction of West Road with the A35 at Miles Cross will be required and additional traffic along West Allington may need more localised traffic management.
 On and off-site provision and contributions to community infrastructure will be sought in line with policy COM 1 and secured through a section 106 legal agreement.

-Comment [A6]: 13.2B

-Comment [A7]: 13.2E

-Comment [A8]: 13.2C